onja-org/w2_css_accessibility_interactive/README.md

 ## 🌟 Remember

-Accessibility isn't a nice-to-have feature - it's a fundamental requirement for inclusive web development.
 Every user deserves to access and interact with your content.